 Proprietary Drug Candidates

 - CTP-543: CTP-543 is an oral selective inhibitor of certain Janus kinases, known as JAK1 and JAK2, that we are developing for the treatment of alopecia areata, an autoimmune disease that results in partial or complete loss of hair on the scalp and/or body.
 CTP-543 was discovered by applying our deuterium chemistry technology to modify ruxolitinib, which is commercially available under the name Jakafi® in the U.S. for the treatment of myelofibrosis and polycythemia vera.
-Ruxolitinib has been used in an academic investigator-sponsored clinical trial and has been shown to promote hair growth in individuals with alopecia areata.
-We conducted preclinical studies demonstrating that CTP-543 retains ruxolitinib’s JAK1and JAK2 inhibition profile and showing improved metabolic stability relative to ruxolitinib.
-Phase 1 clinical evaluation of CTP-543 is underway.
+Deuterium modification of ruxolitinib was found to alter its human pharmacokinetics in ways which may enhance its use as a treatment for alopecia areata.
+In November 2018, we announced positive interim topline results from the first two cohorts of the CTP-543 Phase 2 trial in patients with moderate-to-severe alopecia areata.
+At 24 weeks, patients treated with an 8 mg twice-daily dose of CTP-543 met the primary efficacy endpoint vs. placebo.
+At this dose, significant differences from placebo were observed beginning at Week 12.
+Regrowth of hair did not appear to plateau at Week 24.
+The Phase 2 clinical trial evaluating CTP-543 for the treatment of moderate-to-severe alopecia areata is ongoing.

 Partnered Drug Candidates

-- AVP-786: AVP-786 is a combination of a deuterium-substituted dextromethorphan analog and a low dose of quinidine being investigated for the treatment of neurologic and psychiatric disorders.
+- Avanir/Otsuka: AVP-786 is a combination of a deuterium-substituted dextromethorphan analog and a low dose of quinidine being investigated for the treatment of neurologic and psychiatric disorders under a collaboration with Avanir.
 Avanir is conducting several Phase 2 and Phase 3 clinical trials to evaluate AVP-786 for the treatment of neurologic and psychiatric disorders, the most advanced of which are Phase 3 clinical trials for the treatment of agitation associated with Alzheimer’s disease.

-- CTP-730: CTP-730 is a deuterated apremilast analog for the potential treatment of inflammatory disease, which is in development under a multi-product collaboration with Celgene.
+- Celgene: CTP-730 is a deuterated apremilast analog for the potential treatment of inflammatory disease, which is in development under a multi-product collaboration with Celgene.
 Phase 1 testing of CTP-730 is complete.